-2. Engineering (On-site Inspections and Quality Assurance are to be included in this item).
-Closure sampling and analysis plan implementation as described in the permit application ı \$ 9000.00 b.
-Closure Certification Report \$ 5000.00 Subtotal (2) Professional Services: \$14,000.00 Subtotal of (1) and (2) Above: \$211,975.00 3.
-Contingency (10% of the Subtotal) \$21,1975.00 \$21,197.50 TOTAL CLOSING COST: \$ 233,172.50 V. CERTIFICATION BY ENGINEER and OWNER/OP ERATOR This is to certify that the Closing Cost Estimates pertain facility have been examined by me and found to confor professional judgment, the Cost Estimates are a true, or closing of the facility, and comply with the requirements other Department of Environmental Protection rules, and Cost Estimates shall be submitted to the Department a adjusted and updated as required by Rule 62-710.800(m to engineering principals applicable to somet and complete representation of the of Florida Administrative Code (F.A.C.)
-Red statutes of the State of Florida.
-It is uncomplicable between January 1 and March 1 of March 1 and March 1 such facilities.
-In my financial liabilities for Rule 62-710 and all Signature of Engineer Signature of Owner/Operator Engineer's Name and Title (please print or type) Owner/Operator's Name and Title (please se print or type) Florida Registration Number (please print or type) Owner/Operator's Tolephone Number Engineer's Mailing Address Owner/Operator's E-mail Address Engineer's Telephone Number Engineer's E-mail Address
+2. Engineering (On-site inspections and Quality As surance are to be included in this item 1). a.
+Closure sampling and analysis plan implementation as described in the permit application \$ 9000.00 b.
+Closure Certification Report \$ 5000.00 W Subtotal (2) Professional Services: \$14,000,00 Subtotal of (1) and (2) Above: \$21,975.00 3.
+Contingency (10% of the Subtotal) \$21,197.39 TOTAL CLOSING COST: \$ 233,172.50 This is to certify that the Closing Cost Estimates pertain facility have been examined by me and found to confor professional judgment, the Cost Estimates are a true, or closing of the facility, and comply with the requirements other Department of Environmental Protection rules, are Cost Estimates shall be submitted to the Department and adjusted and updated as required by Rule 62-710.800(m to engineering principals applicable to correct and complete representation of this of Florida Administrative Code (F.A.C.) and statutes of the State of Florida.
+It is un neurally between January 1 and March 1 such facilities.
+In my e financial liabilities for Rule 62-710 and all derstood that the Closing Signature of Engineer Signature of Owner/Operator Engineer's Name and Title (please print or type) Owner/Operator's Name and Title (plea ase print or type) Florida Registration Number (please print or type) Owner/Operator's Telephone Number Engineer's Mailing Address Owner/Operator's E-mail Address Engineer's Telephone Number